dnanexus/dxCompiler/doc/ExpertOptions.md

    * Enact policies and practices to prevent modification of folders that will be used as input when job reuse is enabled.

 ###### Directory outputs:
 WDL 2.0 supports directory outputs.
 Specify directory outputs in your tasks/workflows by providing an output path as a string.
+DNAnexus platform does not support Directory as a first class objects, therefore Directory outputs are coerced to the Hash type.
 Example:

 ```wdl